dimitri/pginstall/README.md

     pginstall repo rm extname [ ... ]
     pginstall repo update

+## Extension Names and Avoiding Singleton Central Registries

+An *extension name* is either a *short name* or a *full name*, where the *full name* of the extension allows the system to identify it uniquely, without resorting to a separate registry service.

+The *full name* of an extension is a partial URI where the *scheme name*, *query* and *fragment* have been omited.
+An example of such an *Extension Full Name* is `github.com/dim/prefix`.

+The *short name* of an extension is the last element of the URL *path*.
+For example, the *Extension Short Name* of `github.com/dim/prefix` is `prefix`.

+Everywhere an extension name is expected a *short name* or a *full name* may be given.
+When a *short name* is given and more than a single *full name* are matching it, then an error occurs and the candidates are made available.
+The user is then expected to choose among the candidates and try again with the extension *full name* of his or her choice.

 ## The Extension Archive Format

 The Archive contains the files built by the *PGXS* install command `make